 Like other bored suburban youths in Southern California, Orange County’s D.I. voices disgust with a stagnant society through sarcastic humor, cynicism and punk’s tension-relieving pace.
-Despite a revolving-door lineup that, for a time, featured Adolescents guitarist Rikk Agnew, D.I.’s general sound — propulsive melodies, careening guitars and snide upfront vocals by Casey Royer — has remained fairly constant.
+Despite a revolving-door lineup that, at various points, featured Adolescents guitarist Rikk Agnew and his younger brother Alfie, D.I.’s general sound — propulsive melodies, careening guitars and snide upfront vocals by former Adolescents drummer Casey Royer — has remained fairly constant.

-Team Goon finds Royer, Agnew and future guitarist John Bosco (here on bass) delivering an open-palmed critique of the ’80s degeneration.
-“Nuclear Funeral” inserts Biafran spoken satire, while “Venus De Milo” and the ironically understated “Richard Hung Himself” (a song D.I. contributed to Penelope Spheeris’ wasted-youth movie, Suburbia, in 1984) both discuss suicide.
+Team Goon finds Royer, Agnew and future guitarist John Bosco (Calabro, here on bass) critiquing ’80s degeneration.
+“Nuclear Funeral” inserts Biafran spoken satire, while “Venus De Milo” and the ironically understated “Richard Hung Himself” (used in Penelope Spheeris’ 1984 wasted-youth movie Suburbia) both discuss suicide.
 The 1986 reissue adds three songs; the CD includes a rendition of Devo’s “Uncontrollable Urge.”

 Ancient Artifacts has thin production and uneven material, but manages to come through powerfully in spots.
 While “(I Hate) Surfin’ in H.B.” is merely a teenage whine, “Spiritual Law” unplugs the TV generation’s vacuous culture, and “Hang Ten in East Berlin” brings subtle harmonies into play.
 (The cassette and CD tack on a batch of live tracks, including a cover of the Adolescents’ “Kids of the Black Hole.”)